bemusementpark/swipe-refresh-gone-invisible/README.md

 Usually at this point the SwipeRefreshLayout will not respond to gestures from this point, but some strange glitching is possible with the right sequence of clicks/drags.

+## ListView

+ListView has some subtle differences.

+1. A minor issue is the behaviour difference when no adapter is set.
+RecyclerView requires an adapter to be set for SwipeRefresh to work.
+ListView does not.

+2. More importantly, IMHO ListView doesn't mind if the first view has a height of zero.
+SwipeRefreshLayout doesn't work with RecyclerView with a first itemView of height 0.
+This is useful when loading multiple data sources when you want the RecyclerView to stay at the top of the list even when data is added at the top.
+This is a frequent occurence when loading from multiple sources to be shown in one RecyclerView.
+If we load 10 items from one API endpoint and another 10 from another, we may show a progressBar for each and either may complete first.
+However depending on which finishes first, the RecyclerView may scroll based on which items are added or removed first.
+It would be convenient if SwipeRefreshLayout behaved the same as ListView in this respect.

 ## ScrollView

 If you change each ListView to a ScrollView you will notice the same issues in addition to the issue presenting itself on visible ScrollViews with no children.